-At Lancaster Bible College, our focus is on your journey to fulfill God's purpose for your life.
-Our mission has remained constant for over 80 years: to educate Christian students to think and live a biblical worldview and to proclaim Christ by serving him in the Church and society.
+Our focus is on your journey to fulfill God's purpose for your life.
+Our mission has remained constant since 1933: To educate Christian students to think and live a biblical worldview and to proclaim Christ by serving Him in the Church and society.

 In 1999, Dr. Peter W. Teague became LBC's fifth and current president.
 Since then, the Good Shepherd Chapel, Olewine Dining Commons, and Peterson Hall were completed.
 In February 2007, the Middle States Commission on Higher Education approved LBC's offering the Bachelor of Science in Bible degree completely online.